robertdebock/presentations/secrets-management.md

 ## Today

-Questions: I'll write down your responses.
+Questions: We'll write down your responses.

 Goal: Understand what requirements you have around secrets management.